nvjob/nvjob-water-shader-simple-and-fast/README.md

 ### Information

-#NVJOB Simple Water Shaders are fast and easy water shaders running on mobile and desktop platforms.<br>
-The asset includes two shaders, Specular and Surface.<br>
-Water over time changes the direction vector, the direction of movement changes in a circle.<br>
-You can also set the direction of water movement (for example, synchronize the direction of water with the direction of the Wind Zone).<br>
-These shaders do not use tessellation, only normal mapping and parallax.<br>
-Supported rendering path deferred and forward (DepthTextureMode).<br>
+#NVJOB Simple Water Shaders are fast and easy water shaders running on mobile and desktop platforms.
+The asset includes two shaders, Specular and Surface.
+Water over time changes the direction vector, the direction of movement changes in a circle.
+You can also set the direction of water movement (for example, synchronize the direction of water with the direction of the Wind Zone).
+These shaders do not use tessellation, only normal mapping and parallax.
+Supported rendering path deferred and forward (DepthTextureMode).
 This shader is well suited for decorative purposes, in scenes where water is not a key element.

 ### Features:
 - Two shaders, Specular and Surface.